 Closed (quantitative) and open (qualitative) questions covered a number of topics, from family planning use and livelihood activities to engagement in marine management.

 The findings provide evidence to support parts of all three theories.
 They also highlight some important limitations and assumptions that do not hold true in this context.
 Awareness of these limitations can allow implementers to refine their programmes to mitigate any unintended consequences and enable greater community engagement in conservation.

 Hover over the boxes to reveal evidence for/against each step in this theory of changeA theory of change is a flow chart outlining step-by-step how programme activities are believed to generate certain outcomes.
 Each arrow shows how one thing is thought to lead to the next thing.

 If community health services are delivered locally by community members trained as community health workers, they may not be perceived as being provided by the conservation organisation and this may reduce the possibility of any goodwill effect.

-For goodwill to be generated for the conservation organisation and/or environmental initiatives, it may be helpful to make it clear that community health services are being supported.
-However, this should be balanced with a focus on local ownership and sustainability / handover of services.
+For goodwill to be generated for the conservation organisation and/or environmental initiatives, it may be helpful to make it clear that health services are being supported as part of a holistic approach to working with communities.

 The fertility effect

 Community members are striving to improve their living conditions from a very low baseline.
 Any increase in local consumption levels should be welcomed from an equity and poverty reduction perspective.

 If women are more able to engage in income-generating activities because of birth spacing, this should be met with sufficient support and opportunities for engaging in non-extractive livelihoods in order to avoid any increasing pressure on natural resources.